CXP Windows Media Gateway

 If the CXP client is uninstalled after WMGateway is installed, the uninstall may break WMGateway.
 In this case, first try removing the WMGATEWAY registry key (noted above), then relaunching WMGateway.
 If it still fails, uninstall and reinstall WMGateway.

-There is a known issue involving running the gateway on a system with no audio devices.
+There is a known issue involving running WMG on a system with no audio devices.
 This can cause encoding to fail to start.
 In some cases, connecting to a system with Remote Desktop can cause the audio devices to disappear, and result in this problem.
 If using Remote Desktop it is recommended to choose the option to let audio play on the remote system.
 In Windows 7, if there is nothing connected to the speaker or headphone port, the system will register no audio output device, causing this problem.
 To work around, simply plug something in to an audio output port.

 If the video output is black, that probably means that the system doesn't have the correct codecs.
 In this case, install ConferenceXP if not already installed, and temporarily plug in a camera, then join a conferenceXP venue and make sure the video displays and sends correctly, then quit ConferenceXP and try Windows Media Gateway again.
 If it still doesn't work, you may need to install or upgrade your Windows Media Player.